aliang9/aliang9.github.io/_pages/about.md

 **This website is currently under construction so please excuse its appearance!**

-I'm Arthur and I love learning about the world and building things that improve it while also having fun doing so.
-I'm interested in medicine, particularly using machine learning methods to advance therapeutics and procedures for combating neurological diseases.
+I'm Arthur and I love learning and building.
+I'm interested in medicine, particularly using machine learning to advance therapeutics and procedures for remedying neurological diseases.

 I love cafe hopping, reading, consuming Korean media, and practicing taekwondo.
-I'm also a beginner blogger currently still trying to find my voice and content fit.
+I'm also a beginner blogger currently still trying to find my content fit.
 Right now, I want to learn more about VC, geometric deep learning, foreign languages, and digital humans.

 Say hi at artliang [at] mit [dot] edu, I'd love to chat!